 Student allergies are a serious matter.
-To insure the safety of children with nut allergies, all lunches, snacks and birthday treats will be nut-free in Preschool through Grade 3.
-Also, all snacks and birthday treats that students in grades 4-8 bring to school must be nut-free.
+To ensure the safety of children with nut allergies, all lunches and snacks will be nut-free in Preschool through Grade 3.

-Students in grades Preschool through Grade 3:
+In grades Preschool through Grade 3:

-- May not bring peanut butter, nuts or nut products into the classroom - No food or candy items will be permitted in the classroom of nuts or nut products are mentioned in the ingredients.
-If a snack or treat is sent into the classroom that contains any peanut butter, nuts or nut products, it will be returned.
+- Students may not bring peanut butter, nuts, or nut products into the classroom. - No food or candy items will be permitted in the classroom if nuts or nut products are mentioned in the ingredients.
+If a snack is sent into the classroom that contains any peanut butter, nuts or nut products, it will be returned. - Tree nuts and peanuts, and all products containing traces of these products, should be excluded from your child's snack and/or lunch. - Sunflower seeds and sesame seeds are also added to these restrictions.